 Policy 9.1: Taxpayer investment in major roadways shall be protected by prohibiting UNCONTROLLED STRIP DEVELOPMENT along the area's important traffic moving arteries.
+Promote policies that address the expansion of strip commercial areas with respect to landscaping, access and buffering.
 Beyond traffic considerations, the quality of development adjoining the area's travel corridors should have a positive influence on community image, appearance and economic development.

-Policy 9.2: Local governments shall AVOID REZONING RESIDENTIALLY ZONED LAND to commercial zoning solely because it adjoins a major highway or street.
+Policy 9.2: Local governments shall should AVOID BE CAUTIOUS OF REZONING RESIDENTIALLY ZONED LAND to commercial zoning solely because it adjoins a major highway or street.
 Proper design and/or buffering has shown that land tracts adjoining major streets can be properly developed for residential use.